Skip to content

 Docker container (ephemeral)match volume size, 1gb5gb500mb

-If a single task can produce gigabytes of output per run, size max_size so it holds at least a few full runs.
-Otherwise the sweeper will be deleting runs as fast as they accumulate, and your history becomes useless.
+If a single task can churn out gigabytes per run, size max_size so it comfortably holds at least a few full runs.
+Set it too tight and the sweeper ends up deleting runs about as fast as they show up, which makes your history useless.